manudev97/mpc-zk-paillier/README.md

 # MPC and TSS using Elliptic Curve Cryptography

 Elliptic Curve Cryptography (ECC) is a modern family of public-key cryptosystems.
-This type of cryptography is based on the algebraic structures of elliptic curves over finite fields ($\mathbb{F}_p$) where $p$ is a large prime number, for example 256 bits, and on the difficulty of the elliptic curve discrete logarithm problem (ECDLP).
+This type of cryptography is based on the algebraic structures of elliptic curves over finite fields $(\mathbb{F}_p)$ where $p$ is a large prime number, for example 256 bits, and on the difficulty of the elliptic curve discrete logarithm problem (ECDLP).
 ECC implements all the main capabilities of asymmetric cryptosystems: encryption, signatures, and key exchange.
 For this demonstration for educational purposes only, we will work with the elliptic curve defined over the finite field for a prime $p = 17$ by the equation in Weierstrass form:

 $$E(\mathbb{F}_{17}): y^2 = x^3 - 2*x + 7 \; (mod \;17)$$

 ```rust